What do scientists think about WONDER Artistic Models?

 The first big surprise would come to us one night in July 2020, when the brand was just coming to light.
 Diego Mattarelli, a member of the team of paleontologists who discovered the fossil of a Spinosaurus Aegyptiacus tail, wrote to us on social networks to tell us that the model was very well made and that he wanted to have one in his home, thus becoming the first model sold and, of course, in our first client.
 What a way to start!!

 Paleontologist member of the Vertebrate Division of the Natural History Museum of Milan, Italy

 Member of the team that discovered the tail of Spinosaurus Aegyptiacus in Morocco, officially published in April 2020

-“When I saw the model on the web I was amazed to see that after such a short time since the publication of our article in Nature there was already on the market a wooden version that seemed so precise.
+“When I saw the Spinosaurus aegyotiacus on the web I was amazed to see that after such a short time since the publication of our article in Nature there was already on the market a wooden version that seemed so precise.

-Absolutely!
+The model absolutely met my expectations!
 Being a wooden model to assemble, once finished it looked exactly as we imagined.
-And, on the shelf at home, it looks like a real Spinosaurus skeleton!
+And, on the shelf at home, it looks like a real Spinosaurus skeleton.

 Dr. Scott Johnston

 Vertebrate Paleontology Technician and Preparator at the Harvard Museum of Comparative Zoology